NREL/EnergyPlus/design/FY2022/enhancement_to_rainfall_handling.md

 ## Approach ##

-When a *WaterUse:RainCollector* or a RoofIrrigation object is defined without a *Site:Precipitation* object presented, we will use the hourly precipitation value defined in the EPW file instead.
-When every entry of the liquid precipitation depth is missing in the 8760 hourly period, we will throw a warning and use the precipitation flag to estimate the precipitation quantity (as 1.5mm).
+When a *WaterUse:RainCollector* or a *RoofIrrigation* object is defined without a *Site:Precipitation* object presented, we will use the hourly precipitation value defined in the EPW file instead.
+At the same time, warning messages will be shown indicating EPW precipitation is used in the calculation instead of the *Site:Precipitation*.
+In addition, when EPW hourly precipitation data is greater than the 24-hour precipitation extremes for the corresponding state ([source table](https://www.ncdc.noaa.gov/extremes/scec/records/all/maxp)), the program will display a warning message of precipitation data out of range.
+When every entry of the liquid precipitation depth is missing in the 8760 hourly period, we will also throw a warning and use the precipitation flag to estimate the precipitation quantity (as 1.5mm).

 ## Testing/Validation/Data Source(s): ##